Jenny Houbler Boyd is a proud wife, mother, grandmother, restaurateur, and musician.

 From a young age, Jenny was passionate about the arts.
 She danced in the Knoxville Ballet Company for many years and performed in the theater program at Bearden High School.

 Jenny first met Randy in 1983.
 The couple married two years later at Erin Presbyterian Church where they continue to worship today.
-They have two adult sons, Thomas and Harrison, a daughter-in-law, Lindsey, granddaughter, Wiley Mae, and two dogs, a rescued dachshund, Oskar Mayer, and a golden-doodle, Jolene.
+They have two adult sons, Thomas and Harrison, a daughter-in-law, Lindsey, two granddaughters, Wiley Mae and Penelope, and two dogs, a rescued dachshund, Oskar Mayer, and a golden-doodle, Jolene.

 PRESERVING OUR APPALACHIAN HERITAGE